craftingforchrist/Web-Various/application-requirements/eventstaff.md

-Last Updated: 6th of August 2024
+Last Updated: 12th of November 2024

 The user must display the following criteria as a MINIMUM.
 Failure to meet these criteria will result in an instant denial.